Is someone spying on me?

 One of the added benefits of using an RF detector to spot hidden cameras is they can also sometimes be effective at finding hidden audio recording devices or bugs (the slang term).
 If an area you are in has a hidden camera it is not unreasonable to assume it is also bugged for audio.

-These devices are not generally expensive and can be found on common online marketplaces like this one here on Amazon.
+These devices are not generally expensive and can be found on common online marketplaces.
+We review and compare the best RF detectors here to help you out.

 Spotting A Nanny Cam: Final Thoughts